AEnMe/AE-iso-SSR/README.md

 ## AE-iso-SSR
-Change transform shape's properties to isometric
+Change transform shape's properties to isometric deformation.

 ### How to apply
 Select the group in your shape layer, and simply apply the preset.